systemd-stub, sd-stub, linuxx64.efi.stub, linuxia32.efi.stub, linuxaa64.efi.stub — A simple UEFI kernel boot stub

 are packed up in a

 initrd file hierarchy.
-This is supposed to be used to pass additional system extension images to the
+This is supposed to be used to pass additional UKI-specific system extension

 systemd-sysext(8) for